iammatthi/react-boilerplate/README.md

 # React Boilerplate (TypeScript)

-This React Boilerplate use TypeScript.
+This React Boilerplate uses TypeScript.

 The boilerplate has the following packages already configured:
 - eslint (linter)